luizfilipezs/js-utils/README.md

 ### scroll-loader

-If you want to create and element to grow as you scroll the page, this utility is for you.
+If you want to create an element that grows as you scroll the page, this utility is for you.

 [Live demo](https://luizfilipezs.github.io/js-utils/scroll-loader/)